SyncfusionExamples/syncfusion-winui-colorpalette-examples/README.md

-## WinUi ColorPalette control samples
+## WinUI ColorPalette control samples
 This repository contains the samples that demonstrate the functionalities of WinUI ColorPalette control.

 <table>